Microsoft PowerToys: Included components

-Windows key shortcut guide adds a shortcut which displays common keyboard shortcuts that use the Windows key.

 Compatibility with Windows Vista, 7, and 8

 PowerToys did not receive any releases supporting Windows Vista.
 Making equivalent calls to various Windows APIs were still possible though and enabling third-party applications to be implemented with the same, or a subset, of the original functionality.
-Neither Windows 7, Windows 8 nor Windows 8.1 received official support either.
+Additionally, among Windows 7, Windows 8 and Windows 8.1, none received official support.
 Not accounting for time spent developing Windows Vista, PowerToys was not updated for over 12 years, before being re-released as open source software for Windows 10.

 PowerToys for other Microsoft products

 Microsoft also released PowerToys for Windows XP Tablet PC Edition and Windows XP Media Center Edition.

 A set of PowerToys for Windows Media Player was released as part of the Windows Media Player Bonus Pack (for Windows XP), consisting of five tools to "provide a variety of enhancements to Windows Media Player."

 Finally, Microsoft has also released PowerToys for Windows Mobile, Visual Studio and OneNote.